josdejong/mathjs/misc/how_to_publish.md

 This document describes the steps required to publish a new version of math.js.

-## Test

-Test whether the library works correctly by running the tests:

-    npm test

-Test whether the npm library is ok by installing it locally:

-    cd ../tmp-folder
-    npm install ../mathjs

-Check whether the library works and looks ok.

 ## Update version number

 Update the version number in both package.json and bower.json.